PeterMacGonagan/NVIDIA/README.md

 # NVidia-Optimus-Bug

-On laptop with double graphic card, by example, INTEL HD4600 and NVidia GTX 870M GPU, some softwares dont' use the NVidia GPU, even if the use try to force his uses under NVidia panel.
+On laptop with double graphic cards, by example, INTEL HD4600 and NVidia GTX 870M GPU, some softwares dont' use the NVidia GPU and prefer to use the intel card.

-This little software permits to force the use of NVidia card.
+This little software permits to force the use of the NVidia card.

 ## How to install?
-Look in the dist folder.
+Look in the **dist** folder.

-Put NVidia-Optimus-Bug.jar in, by example, C:\APP\utilities\NVidia-Optimus-Bug.jar (if you change the path you need to edit the .bat file)
+Put **NVidia-Optimus-Bug.jar** in, by example, *C:\APP\utilities\NVidia-Optimus-Bug.jar* (if you change the path you need to edit the .bat file)

-Put Nvidia-optimus-bug.bat in your startup folder (Windows menu -> All programs -> Startup)
+Put **Nvidia-optimus-bug.bat** in your startup folder (Windows menu -> All programs -> Startup)

-Restart or execute the .bat
+Restart or **execute** the .bat

 ## How to use it?